peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > 1. A **white noise process** is simulated by creating a list of independent random variates generated in the same way.
 Such a process generally models behavior over time that does not depend on the time or the current state.
-One example is `ZeroOrOne(px,py)` (for modeling a _Bernoulli process_, where each number is 0 or 1 depending on the probability `px`/`py`).
+One example is `ZeroOrOne(px,py)` (for modeling a _Bernoulli process_, where each number is either 1 with probability `px`/`py` or 0 otherwise).
 > 2. A useful reference here is De Bruyne et al. (2021\)[^22].

 > **Examples:**
 >
 > 1. If `STATEJUMP()` is `RNDINT(1) * 2 - 1`, the random walk generates numbers that each differ from the last by -1 or 1, chosen at random.
-> 2. If `STATEJUMP()` is `ZeroOrOne(px,py) * 2 - 1`, the random walk generates numbers that each differ from the last by -1 or 1 depending on the probability `px`/`py`.
+> 2. If `STATEJUMP()` is `ZeroOrOne(px,py) * 2 - 1`, the random walk generates numbers that each differ from the last by either 1 with probability `px`/`py` or &minus;1 otherwise.
 > 3. **Binomial process:** If `STATEJUMP()` is `ZeroOrOne(px,py)`, the random walk advances the state with probability `px`/`py`.

 <a id=Random_Dates_and_Times></a>